Do-MinhNhat/Discord-bot/README.md

 ## Commands:

+- por + ... -> call the bot to talk
 - /start [instruction] [model] -> or just /start to start the bot <br>
 - /stop -> Stop the bot
 - /delete number ... -> search chat to delete bot message max is 100 (not delete total bot message)